sschepis-zuul/bitgozer/docs/source/guide/rates.rst

 --------------------

 These are all the currencies currently supported by Bit.
-Note that converting satoshi to itself, ubtc, mbtc, or btc never requires exchange rate data and therefore no network calls are needed.
+Note that converting satoshi to itself, ugzr, mgzr, or gzr never requires exchange rate data and therefore no network calls are needed.

 .. code-block:: python